chidimo/hack-nairaland/README.md

 ### User comments text `<tr>` structure - Comment history view

-This section has a few other elements if you're logged in
+This section has a few other elements displayed for a logged in user

 ```html